BoltTwentyOne/Bolt21-Wallet/web/content/blog/self-custodial-wallets.md

 ---
 css: ["blog.css"]
-title: 'Self-Custodial Wallets: Why You Should Control Your Bitcoin Keys'
+title: "Self-Custodial Wallets: Why You Should Control Your Bitcoin Keys"
-description: 'Learn why self-custodial wallets are essential for Bitcoin security.
-Understand the difference between custodial and non-custodial wallets, and how to protect your funds.'
+description: "Learn why self-custodial wallets are essential for Bitcoin security.
+Understand the difference between custodial and non-custodial wallets, and how to protect your funds."
 date: 2024-12-10
 author: 'Bolt21 Team'
 tags: ['security', 'wallets', 'self-custody', 'bitcoin']